testcontainers/testcontainers-site/content/community-champions/james-ward.md

     url: https://linkedin.com/in/jamesward
 ---
 ## Bio
 James Ward is a professional software developer since 1997, with much of that time spent helping developers build software that doesn't suck.
 A Typed Pure Functional Programming zealot who often compromises on his ideals to just get stuff done.
-Currently the Kotlin Product Manager at Google.

 ## Q&A
 ### What were your first experiences with Testcontainers?